virtualsquare/virtualsquare.github.io/status.md

 ## News

+new: libioth: The definitive API for the Internet of Threads

+* the API is minimal: Berkeley Sockets + msocket + newstack/delstack.
+* the stack implementation can be chosen as a plugin at run time.
+* netlink based stack/interface/ip configuration via _nlinline_.
+* ioth sockets are real file descriptors, poll/select/ppoll/pselect/epoll friendly
+* plug-ins are loaded in private address namespaces: libioth supports several stacks of the same type (same plugin) even if the stack implementation library was designed to provide just one stack.

+---

 new: vdeplug4, libpam-net ad umps3 are now in SID

 As a consequence of vdeplug4, user-mode linux and virtualbox available in SID